shinyhealthtools/medmodr/CONTRIBUTING.md

 ## Feature Requests

-I welcome proposals for new features.
+We welcome proposals for new features.
 Please open an issue with the label `enhancement` and describe:
 - The statistical method or functionality you would like to implement
 - Why it would benefit researchers, with reference to specific use cases or published research
 - Any relevant literature or methodological references